TansenSilva/Minicurso/README.md

-# Minicurso
+# minicurso
-Minicurso Catalisa 2022 - Como consumir a API Rick And Morry
+Minicurso Catalisa 2022 - Como consumir a do API Rick And Morty